-Write the Centre Number 55247, the date and the start and finish times of each exam on the board.

-- Check that a clock is visible to all candidates, showing the correct time and a second hand or counter - Instruct students to place their ID cards on the front corners of their desks, so that they can be identified by invigilators. - Read appropriate parts of the suggested wording for the Invigilator's announcement given in the JCQ Instructions for the Conduct of Examinations. - Draw students' attention to check they are sitting the correct exam subject and tier and the instructions on the front of the question paper.
-Also issue any other notices issued by the examiners including any erratum. - Instruct students to write their names on the front of the answer papers. - Tell students that they can start writing.
+- Write the Centre Number 55247, subject title and paper number; the date and the start and finish times of each exam on the board. - Check that a clock is visible to all candidates, showing the correct time and a second hand or counter - Instruct students to place their ID cards on the front corners of their desks, so that they can be identified by invigilators. - Read appropriate parts of the suggested wording for the Invigilator's announcement given in the JCQ Instructions for the Conduct of Examinations. - Draw students' attention to check they are sitting the correct exam subject and tier and the instructions on the front of the question paper.
+Also issue any other notices issued by the examiners including any erratum. - Instruct students to write their names on the front of the answer papers. - Tell students that they can open their exam paper and start writing.